AKARI-B3/akaripages/README.md

 # akaripages
+UPDATE: See in-progress and completed fundraiser examples at http://bitfund.cash

-Free self-hosted Bitcoin Cash fundraiser pages that <b>also</b> function on free github.io pages or bitbucket.io pages<br>
+AKARI-PAGES is a free self-hosted Bitcoin Cash fundraiser page that <b>also</b> functions on free github.io pages or bitbucket.io pages that is easy to setup and customize using simple text files.<br>
 <a href="http://akari-b3.github.io/fundraiser">OUR DEMO PAGE</a> (hosted free on <a href="https://github.com/AKARI-B3/fundraiser">Github</a>)<br>

 Uses "AKARI-PAY Advanced" Bitcoin Cash donate/pay tool, customizable through simple text file editing.